danieljestes/CS220Spring23_ehar/hw6solution.md

 	    **Solution**

-	    i.    **Fetch** The instruction is fetched out of memory at address `PC`. ii.   **Decode**The instruction is decoded with registers values and imediate values available to the ALU. iii.  **Execute** The ALU performans an operation on data from decode. iv.   **Memory** Load (`ldr`) and store (`str`) instructions access memory.
+	    i.    **Fetch** The instruction is fetched out of memory at address `PC`. ii.   **Decode**The instruction is decoded with register and imediate values now available to the ALU. iii.  **Execute** The ALU performans an operation on data from decode. iv.   **Memory** Load (`ldr`) and store (`str`) instructions access memory.
 		All other instructions do nothing during this phase.